When & how much Natpro to use

 • Natpro has an unopened shelf life of 18 months

-Natpro Tubes cream content
+Natpro Pump cream content

 Natpro contains only vegetable substances.
 No animal has suffered or will ever suffer because of its production or use.
 Natpro progesterone cream does not contain any toxic substances – such as growth hormones – found in today’s animal products.
 You are protected.